pdjr-signalk-plugins/range-monitor/readme/readme.md

 # signalk-threshold-notifier

-A [Signal K Node Server](https://github.com/SignalK/signalk-server-node) plugin which raises notifications based on the value of a monitored sensor stream.
+A [Signal K Node Server](https://github.com/SignalK/signalk-server-node) plugin which raises notifications based on the value of a monitored Signal K path.

 Thanks are due to Scott Bender for his [signalk-simple-notifications](https://github.com/sbender9/signalk-simple-notifications)